What is Ruby on Rails?

 Is Ruby similar to Java?

 Ruby and Java share a few basic similarities, but for the most part they are vastly different languages.
-They’re both strongly-typed and object-oriented, but Ruby is an interpreted scripting language while Java is a compiled coding language.
+They’re both strongly-typed and object oriented programming languages, but Ruby is an interpreted scripting language while Java is a compiled coding language.

 Furthermore, Ruby is dynamically typed and uses no type declarations, whereas Java is statically typed.
 Ruby is also much more successful overall.
-It’s faster, easier to learn, more popular, and its developers have had the highest average salaries in 2017.
+It’s faster, easier to learn, more popular, and its software engineers have had the highest average salaries in 2017.

 Java’s declining popularity also makes it less attractive to prospective coders.
-What’s more, the constant compatibility and security problems Java applets experience have contributed to its failing popularity.
-Quite simply, Ruby is a better, more versatile language in this day and age.
+What’s more, the constant compatibility and security problems Java applets experience have contributed to its failing popularity in software development.
+Quite simply, Ruby is a better, more versatile computer programming language for web developers in this day and age.